Rsiddharth54/Rsiddharth54/README.md

   Spatial Program: I participated in research projects funded by the NSA and NSF.
 Our research focused on builing a predictive stock portofilio analytic model using time series, webscraping, etc to predict the price change of the future month.
 Currrently I am working on publishing my findings.

 Summer Technology Helper - Menlo Park School District         Jun 2023 - Aug 2023
 My main objective was quality maintenance for each iPads in the grade.
 I organized and managed data of the IPads, including routing numbers and serial numbers.
-Used JSON server to connect with laptops and integrate specific software to mitigate full usage of IPads for student.
+Used JSON server to connect with laptops and integrate specific software to mitigate full usage of I-Pads for student.

 More related work experiences can be found at: https://www.linkedin.com/in/rishi-siddharth-0024ba235/